 “My legs were getting heavier by the minute,” Nia said.
 “My legs would be numb.
 I couldn’t feel them at all.”

 By end of November, Nia had to use a wheelchair to get around.
 Members of her family had to pick her up or drag her to the bathroom.
-Nia was admitted to the Children’s Comprehensive Inpatient Rehabilitation Unit (CIRU) at the beginning of February.
+Nia was admitted to the Children’s Inpatient Rehabilitation Program at the beginning of February.

-Several days later, Nia’s parents had her first team meeting with the CIRU staff.
+Several days later, Nia’s parents had her first team meeting with the inpatient rehabilitation staff.
 Representatives from each discipline were there to explain what they would do and how they could help.

 “While I was a bit stunned, my husband was amazed at all the people lining the walls in that tiny conference room, all there to get Nia to walk again,” Iris said.